ANDREW the “Protoclete”

 Apostles Andrew and Philip, served as Jesus' interpreters and mediators to the inquisitive Greek and pagan cultures.
 Benedict explains more about Andrew’s mission to the Greek world.
 Below, for example, he writes:

 Some very ancient traditions not only see Andrew, who communicated these words to the Greeks, as the interpreter of some Greeks at the meeting with Jesus recalled here, but consider him the Apostle to the Greeks in the years subsequent to Pentecost.
 They enable us to know that for the rest of his life he was the preacher and interpreter of Jesus for the Greek world.

 Peter, his brother, traveled from Jerusalem through Antioch and reached Rome to exercise his universal mission; Andrew, instead, was the Apostle of the Greek world.
 So it is that in life and in death they appear as true brothers — a brotherhood that is symbolically expressed in the special reciprocal relations of the See of Rome and of Constantinople, which are truly Sister Churches.

-It was Andrew’s desire to perfectly configure himself to Christ, however, like his brother Peter, he humbly asked to be nailed to an X-shaped cross now referred to as "St Andrew's Cross".
+It was Andrew’s desire to perfectly configure himself to Christ and like his brother Peter, he humbly asked to be nailed to an X-shaped cross now referred to as "St Andrew's Cross".
 Refer to this blog bottom for relic transfers.
 There is a 6th century prayer entitled the Passion of Andrew which tradition teaches is based on his final words before his crucifixion in Patras, (southern) Greece: